Guide to Evagrius Ponticus

 tag:evagriusponticus.net,2015:cpg2437

-The majority of Evagrius's extant letters survive in a corpos of 62 letters of various lengths, all providing spiritual counsel to various figures such as Rufinus, St. Melania the Elder, St. Gregory Nazianzus, Bp.
+The majority of Evagrius's extant letters survive in a corpus of 62 letters of various lengths, all providing spiritual counsel to various figures such as Rufinus, St. Melania the Elder, St. Gregory Nazianzus, Bp.
 John of Jerusalem.
-These survive entirely in Syriac, with fragmentary survival in Greek.
-Some letters may actually be extracts that were, for one reason or another, included in his letters.
-The Armenian translation of the corpus is restricted to thirty letters, and is framed as if a correspondence between Evagrius and Melania.
+The letters, which feature a considerable amount of material that he used in other works, survive entirely in Syriac, and only fragmentarily in Greek.
 For letters not included in this corpus, see CPG 2438, 2439; cover letters to other treatises, e.g., CPG 2430, 2434.

 source